greenfork/kisa/README.md

 ### amp

-Reuses Textmate syntax highlighting configurations.
+[amp] reuses Textmate syntax highlighting configurations.
 The config files look as a mix of regex and some kind of pushdown automata.
 Extremely interesting option but needs more research.

 ### vis

-It has direct integration with Lua and uses Parsing Grammar Expressions (PEG) in combination with the Lua language features.
+[vis] it has direct integration with Lua and uses Parsing Grammar Expressions (PEG) in combination with the Lua language features.
 Looks very neat and powerful.

 ### Emacs

-It doesn't have anything in particular, just uses some regex together with the power of Emacs-Lisp language.
+[Emacs] it doesn't have anything in particular, just uses some regex together with the power of Emacs-Lisp language.
 The editor is the Lisp machine, it doesn't really need anything special.

 ### joe

-Uses a full-blown description of a state machine that parses the text with simplified grammar rules.
+[joe] uses a full-blown description of a state machine that parses the text with simplified grammar rules.
 Quite large files, for example C grammar takes 300 loc, Ruby grammar takes 600 loc (Ruby has complicated grammar).
 Although the grammar is correct (e.g. Kakoune grammar is not 100% correct), it takes